robotology/unicycle-footstep-planner/README.md

 # unicycle-footstep-planner
 This is a library aimed at generating walking trajectories, adopting the model of a unicycle under the hood.
-Some more details on the theory and the implementation will be coming soo.
+Some more details on the theory and the implementation will be coming soon.

 ## Dependencies